BEAP SYMPOSIUM 2026

 Intersections: People, Place & Practice

-BEAP Symposium 2026 - Intersections: People, Place & Practice is two days of interdisciplinary dialogue, dynamic panels, and a worskhop.
+BEAP Symposium 2026 - Intersections: People, Place & Practice is two days of interdisciplinary dialogue, dynamic panels, and a workshop.

 The Symposium intends to bring together leaders and emerging practitioners across city-building professions to explore how equity, representation, and inclusive practices are shaping the future of our work—particularly within the Prairie context.